-Caution: Only root can make changes to the cluster database.
-However, any user can use the GUI to view database information; therefore, you should not include any sensitive information in the cluster database.
+Caution: Anyone can use the GUI to view database information; therefore, you should not include any sensitive information in the cluster database.

 Display a Resource with the GUI

 The GUI provides a convenient display of resources through the view area.
 Select View: Resources in Groups to see all defined resources.
 The status of these resources will be shown in the icon (grey indicates offline).
 Alternately, you can select View: Resources by Type or View: Resources owned by Nodes.